isomerpages/gb-assist/_browse-all-licences-SCDF/Petroleum---Flammable-Materials-Transportation-Licence.md

 ### Application Details

 <p>The Fire Safety Act (FSA) regulates the transportation of petroleum and flammable materials .
 The petroleum and flammable materials transportation licence is to ensure that the transportation is carried out in a safe manner and that proper fire safety measures / procedures are undertaken by the licensee to ensure safety environment.
 In general, the FSA requires the transportation vehicle used to be certified, the transportation emergency response plan been approved and the drivers of road vehicles transporting any class of petroleum and flammable materials to hold a valid Hazardous Material Transportation Driver Permit (HTDP) to drive the vehicle.
-However, you will be exempted from applying a transportation licence if you are transporting petroleum less than:&nbsp;<br />(1) Total of 130kg(gross weight) in not more than 2 cylinders;&nbsp;<br />(2) 20 litres of Class I petroleum;&nbsp;<br />(3) 200 litres of Class II petroleum;&nbsp;<br />(4) 200 litres of Class III petroleum;&nbsp;<br />(5) 10 kg of Solid Flammable Material;&nbsp;<br />(6) 20 litres of Liquid Flammable Material;or&nbsp;<br />(7) 130 kg of Gaseous Flammable Material&nbsp;</p>
+However, you will be exempted from applying a transportation licence if you are transporting petroleum less than:<br />(1) Total of 130kg(gross weight) in not more than 2 cylinders;<br />(2) 20 litres of Class I petroleum;<br />(3) 200 litres of Class II petroleum;<br />(4) 200 litres of Class III petroleum;<br />(5) 10 kg of Solid Flammable Material;<br />(6) 20 litres of Liquid Flammable Material;or<br />(7) 130 kg of Gaseous Flammable Material</p>
 <p>Estimated Response Time if applied online here: 3 working days</p>
 <p><strong>FAQ</strong></p>
 <p><strong>1.
 Do I need to apply for this licence?</strong></p>